The 5 Types of PGY1 Resident Interviewees: Reflections of a PGY-1 Resident

-At my institution we interviewed over 40 candidates for our PGY-1 and PGY-2 programs.
-After a while you start to see different types of interviewees manifest.
-I think it’s just something our brain does – we try to relate new information to previously learned patterns, and we make assumptions based off of our past experience with that concept, or personality type, in this case.
-I could break down interviewees into 5 main types:
+At my institution, we interviewed over 40 candidates for our PGY-1 and PGY-2 programs.
+After a while, you start to see different types of interviewees manifest.
+I think it’s just something our brain does – we try to relate new information to previously learned patterns, and we make assumptions based on our past experience with that concept, or personality type, in this case.
+I could break down interviewees into the 5 types of PGY1 resident interviewees:

-- The EXTRA-vert: the candidate who comes off a little too strong.
+The candidate who comes off a little too strong.
 It’s easy to tell they are trying really hard to get you to like them.
 They may name-drop at random times throughout the interview day or laugh a little longer than necessary at one of your jokes.
-In some cases they walk a fine line between confidence and arrogance, which is a line you do not want to cross.
+In some cases, they walk a fine line between confidence and arrogance, which is a line you do not want to cross.

-- The Pokerface: these candidates like to hold their cards close to the chest.
-They reveal their personality in very small doses, if at all, and only smile when they know for certain that the situation calls for lightheartedness.
+These candidates like to hold their cards close to the chest.
+They reveal their personality in very small doses, if at all, and the only smile when they know for certain that the situation calls for lightheartedness.
 You try not to count them out too soon – they may be a royal flush.